microsoftarchive/cqrs-journey/README.markdown

 In order to become a contributor to the project you must sign the Contributor License Agreement (CLA).
 Signing the Contributor License Agreement (CLA) does not grant you rights to commit to the source code or doc repositories but it does mean that we will consider your contributions and you will get credit for them if we use them.

-You can download the Contributor License Agreement (CLA) by clicking at the following link: [http://cqrsjourney.github.com/docs/Contribution%20License%20 Agreement.pdf](http://cqrsjourney.github.com/docs/Contribution%20License%20 Agreement.pdf).
+You can download the Contributor License Agreement (CLA) by clicking at the following link: [http://cqrsjourney.github.com/docs/Contribution%20License%20Agreement.pdf](http://cqrsjourney.github.com/docs/Contribution%20License%20Agreement.pdf).
 Please fill in, sign, scan and email it to [cla@microsoft.com](mailto:cla@microsoft.com).

 You do not need to sign a separate agreement if you have already submitted one to contribute to the project's source code or to other Microsoft OSS projects (such as Windows Azure SDK) and if your employer hasn't changed.